7 Habits of Highly Effective Professors

 Grab Their Attention: Techniques for Effective Teaching

-Presenters: Sabrina Timperman and Ilene Rothschild, Mercy College
+Presenters: Sabrina Timperman and Allyson Richmond, Mercy College

 This session will focus on pedagogical tools and techniques that faculty can employ to improve engaged learning and meaningful instruction.
 Three separate but equally important areas will be highlighted: reading comprehension skills, class discussion and active participation, and critical thinking and deductive reasoning.
 Demonstrating both high technology and low technology techniques, we will model how to enhance the classroom experience.